Shopify onsite payments app

 Creating an API Key with the Allow any processing channel option enabled will cause payments to fail.

-- Enter your 3DS settings preferences.
+- Your 3DS settings preferences

-- Enter the billing descriptor details.
+- Your billing descriptor details

 - Select Save.